Gersius stood motionless his brows heavy over his eyes, trying to make sense of what he was seeing.

-Even now she could feel the chains of the bind.
-Inside she could feel something stirring, something of him.
-It was his control, his presence in her mind.
-When he had commanded her to walk to him, she had felt the bind take over.
-Even as her rational mind screamed no she felt an intense desire to obey him.
-She felt the need to do as he said.
+Even now, she could feel something of him stirring inside.
+It was his control, the chains of the bind sapping her will with a presence in her mind.
+When he commanded her to walk to him, she felt the bind take over.
+Even as her rational mind screamed no, an intense desire to obey him washed over her, feeling the need to do as he said and went right to his arms.
 What limit did such power have?
 What command would she not follow?
-She couldn't help but wrap her arms around herself and rock back and forth at the though.
+What might he ask her to do?
+She folded her arms about herself, rocking back and forth at the disturbing image.

-He bound her and then failed to heal her.
-Her beautiful wings were still mangled and torn.
-She would never fly again, never know the freedom of the open sky.
-The thought brought renewed tears to her eyes.
+She was bound to a rodent who promised to heal her and failed.
+Her beautiful wings were still mangled and torn, aching whenever she tried to move them.
+She would never fly again and know the freedom of the open sky.
+The thought brought renewed tears as the memory of what she once was flooded her heart.
 Her life was meaningless now, devoid of any purpose or joy.
-What dragon would want to live life as a flightless lizard?
-To soar the sky was a birthright!
-Dragons prided themselves on being able to rise above all others, to rule the skies!
-Now she was a worm, doomed to crawl around in the mud like the rodent who enslaved her.
+Dragons prided themselves on ruling the skies, flying above the world like royalty.
+It was her birthright to soar through the kingdom of the sky.
+Now she was a worm, doomed to crawl in the mud like the rodent who enslaved her.

-Now he intended to march her across the lands as a prize, a living trophy of his conquests.
-She knew the other rodents would mock her, and throw stones at her.
+When he saw the broken wings, he tried to abandon her.
+She was of no value to him, just a hindrance that would slow him down.
+In a moment of weakness, she revealed to him her shiva, her human shape, and he changed his mind.
+She regretted it now, regretted ever having believed a word he had said.
+He intended to march her across the lands as a prize, a living trophy of his conquests.
+She knew the other rodents would mock her and throw stones.
 She would be helpless to defend herself bound to him as she was.
 He would use the bind to command her to perform for them, and she would be sickened as it made her desire to do so.

 A tear dripped from her eye as she huddled back into his cloak.
 For some reason, she felt some measure of security in it.
-She closed her eyes and sniffed as she wrapped it around herself like she would her wings, covering her and keeping her safe.
+She closed her eyes and sniffed as she wrapped it around herself like she would her wings, covering herself and keeping safe.

-It was only then, as she shook with rage that she noticed the chanting had stopped.
-She looked out over the meadow and saw him walking along the stream a long stick in his hands.
+It was only as she shook with rage that she noticed the chanting had stopped.
+She looked out over the meadow and saw him walking along the stream, a long stick in his hands.
 He speared the water a time or two, and she wondered what he was doing.
-Eventually, he pulled his stick out to reveal a fish flapping at its end.
+Eventually, he pulled his stick out to reveal a large fish flapping at its end.
 He cast it aside and worked at the water again, stabbing and cursing from the sound of it as he tried to catch more.
-He caught several more and gathered them up.
-He returned to the camp with three fish and set about rekindling the fire.
+Once he had three, he returned to the camp and set them aside, before working to rekindle the fire.

-Once he had the fire going, he set the fish aside and started to work on them with his knife.
+Once he had the fire going, he picked up the fish and started to work on them with his knife.

 “Is that for,” she started to say and hesitated.
 “Is any of that for me?”

-“Are you hungry?” he asked turning to look at her with a slight smile on his lips.
-“You did not think I could eat three fish?”
+“Are you hungry?” he asked, turning to look at her with a slight smile on his lips.
+“You did not think I could eat three fish, did you?”

 She looked down at the fish on the rock between them.